GaloisInc/ddosflowgen/README.md

 output files for each node defined in the attack topology.
 This output dataset contains both normal and attack traffic.

-The **SiLK capture** are the static artifacts (SiLK database and alert.log) that result from feeding a generated dataset into SiLK.
-The database under `silk_repository` can be stored in a tar file, and Analysis Pipeline's alert.log should be captured as well.
-Together these can be used to re-play the dataset.
-See: Re-Playing a SiLK Capture.
+The **SiLK capture** is the static artifact (SiLK database) that results from feeding a generated dataset into SiLK.
+The database under `silk_repository` can be stored in a tar file and can be used to re-play the dataset.

-**own network** is the IP network block or range that one 3DCoP is responsible for.
-This is the IP range that an organization owns, and is considered internal for traffic analysis, e.g. `172.16` meaning that 172.16.xxx.xxx are all internal to this 3DCoP.
+**own network** is the IP range that an organization owns, and is considered internal for traffic analysis, e.g. `172.16` meaning that 172.16.xxx.xxx are all internal to this network.

 # Steps for using ddosflowgen